-- 1 List several elements for effective interagency emergency response. - 2 Describe the major components of the Incident Command System. - 3 List various levels of emergency response and management. - 4 Describe activities involved in disaster preparedness, response, recovery, and mitigation. - 5 Illustrate the major principles of SEMS and NIMS
+- 1 List several elements for effective interagency emergency response. - 2 Describe the major components of the Incident Command System. - 3 List various levels of emergency response and management. - 4 Describe activities involved in disaster preparedness, response, recovery, and mitigation. - 5 Demonstrate through interactive exercises and exams the major principles of SEMS and NIMS